 - Where?
 St Paul’s and St George’s Church on York Place.
-Click here to view this venue on a map.
+Click here to view on a map.

 - What does is cost?
 The event is free to visitors.
 Bookings for stallholders are charged and we have a number of payment options available.

 If you’re considering volunteering, this is a fantastic opportunity to meet face to face with dozens of organisations from across the city that you can speak to directly and who are currently looking for volunteers.